a toasted almond plum cake

 10. Let cool before removing the tin sides and enjoy!
 Keeps at room temperature for 4 days.

 Quite possibly delicious with vanilla ice cream, or simply cold cream, but most definitely incredible on its own.
-Best of all: its portability makes it an excellent gift for a nearby friend.
+Best of all: its portability also gives it the potential to make an excellent gift for a nearby friend.

 Share via